jeryini/distributed-rss/README.md

 TODO

 ### Running
 A quick tutorial for running the solution.
+The compiled solution (jar files) can be found at the target/jar directory.

 1. First run the InsertResources jar:
    ```java